w3c/yml2vocab/README.md

   - `class`: blocks of a class definitions.
 For each class he `id` key defines the class name (no prefix should be used here).
 Possible superclasses are defined by the `upper_value` key as a single term, or a sequence of terms.

   - `property`: blocks of a property definitions.
-For each property the `id` key defines the property name (no prefix should be used here); possible superproperties are defined in the by the `upper_value` as a single term, or as a sequence of terms.
+For each property the `id` key defines the property name (no prefix should be used here); possible superproperties are defined by the `upper_value` as a single term, or as a sequence of terms.
 The domain and range classes can also be provided as a single term, or as a sequence of terms, through the `domain` and `range` keys, respectively.

     Note that both the `domain` and the `range` keys can take an array of class references as values.
 For the former this means the resulting domain is the _union_ of the referred classes, whereas for the latter it is the _intersection_.